 There is at least one thing that unifies all freelancers across the globe.
 And it is as plain as day — they work to get paid.
 Getting paid successfully and efficiently is a significant concern for many of them.
-They beg questions: how you pick the right payment option for freelancers among all the available methods?
-What’s the best method to get paid as a freelancer?
+They beg questions: how do you pick the proper payment methods for freelancers among all the available options?
+What's the best payment option for freelancers to get paid online?

 In this article, we'll try to sort things out.

-First of all, let’s make sure we’re on the same page on the process of payments for freelancers.
+First of all, let's ensure we're on the same page on the process of payments for freelancers.
 Typically, the procedure is as follows:

 - you conclude an agreement with your client (through a contract or just a handshake);